The ‘world's best croissant’ and a Gardens By The Bay dessert at Singapore's first cafe festival

 Cafe Culture, which runs until September 1 at Marina Bay Sands, features some of the world's most popular cafes and eateries from Melbourne, Bangkok and more.

-It's been dubbed "the world's best croissant" by The New York Times and its original Melbourne outpost opens to a queue every morning.
+It's been dubbed "the world's best croissant" by The New York Times and its original Melbourne outpost opens to a massively long queue every morning.

-This weekend, Singapore will be able to decide for themselves if Lune Croissanterie's world famous croissants are really worth the wait.
+This weekend, Singaporeans will be able to decide for themselves if Lune Croissanterie's world famous croissants are really worth the wait.

+The cult patisserie is in town for the inaugural Cafe Culture festival, which is running at Marina Bay Sands Convention Center until Sep 1.
+Lune Croissanterie's founder Kate Reid herself can be found in the open kitchen throughout the festival, checking on and churning out her “classic beurre” croissants (S$22 for a box of two) for her Singapore fans.

+But it is the Instagram-worthy Gardens By The Bay Chocolate tree filled with jackfruit mango, coconut pandan ganache, passionfruit curd and palm sugar genoa (S$15) that is the piece de resistance.
+Meticulously crafted, this art sculpture of a dessert is a perfect balance of taste and texture

 READ: Here’s your chance to try out 10 cafes from around the world at Cafe Culture festival